yochaigal/cairn/wip/2e/dungeon-exploration.md

 **Warden**: _"The shuffling sound **Konstin** heard earlier behind the **East** door suddenly becomes much louder.
 Then, something large and powerful begins **slamming** itself into the wooden door!
 It creaks and groans under the assault, until finally it explodes from the top!
 Through the newly-created hole, **Leib** and **Konstin** can clearly make out the face of a decayed human man, his flesh flaking beneath layers of slime.
 He appears clearly undead, and very, very, angry."_

 > **Combat ensues between the party members in the Courtyard - a _turn undead_ spellbook is used, and the player characters are quickly (and brutally) victorious.
-Gar returns from the tunnel just as the fight is ended.**
+Gar returns from the tunnel just as the fight is ending.**